Do you remember your last experience with antibiotics?

 You can use Turmeric as a topical paste to treat skin infections, acne, and muscle pain.

-I simply make a paste by adding water (and some Manuka Honey) and apply it directly to the infected area.
+I simply make a paste by adding water (and some Manuka Honey) and applying it directly to the infected area.

 14. Ginger